Rick Adelman

-Richard Leonard Adelman (born June 16, 1946) is an American former professional basketball player and coach.
-He coached 23 seasons in the National Basketball Association (NBA).
-Adelman served as head coach of the Portland Trail Blazers, Golden State Warriors, Sacramento Kings, Houston Rockets and Minnesota Timberwolves.
-He was inducted into the Naismith Basketball Hall of Fame in the class of 2021.
+Richard Leonard Adelman (June 16, 1946 – June 1, 2026) was an American professional basketball player and coach.
+He coached 23 seasons in the National Basketball Association (NBA), serving as head coach of the Portland Trail Blazers, Golden State Warriors, Sacramento Kings, Houston Rockets, and Minnesota Timberwolves.
+He was inducted into the Naismith Basketball Hall of Fame in Springfield, Massachusetts, in the class of 2021.
+As a coach he won 1,042 games, which at the time of his death was the tenth-highest in league history.
+Adelman never won a title, but led many of his teams to deep runs in the playoffs including two trips to the NBA Finals with Portland.